cassieeric/Basic-knowledge-of-Python/matplotlib/README.md

 # Introduction
-This file is mainly for matplotlib, which is designed for visiualization, based on Python.
+This file is mainly about matplotlib, which is designed for visiualization, based on Python.